 Yesterday the world said goodbye to Austin singer-songwriter Daniel Johnston; an artist whose career, life and legacy are singular in practically every respect, perhaps most notably in their demonstration of the profound connection between music and mental health.

-With 17 beautiful, painful and haunting studio albums to his credit, Johnston influenced countless artists and musicians, including Kurt Cobain, Yo La Tengo, Jeff Tweedy, Flaming Lips, Sonic Youth and Tom Waits; became a fixture in the Austin arts community (he painted the famous who painted the city’s famous “Hi How Are You” frog mural near our Austin drug treatment facility); and was the inspiration behind the Austin City Limits event of similar name—he also suffered from schizophrenia and manic-depression, and was institutionalized on multiple occasions.
+With 17 beautiful, painful and haunting studio albums to his credit, Johnston influenced countless artists and musicians, including Kurt Cobain, Yo La Tengo, Jeff Tweedy, Flaming Lips, Sonic Youth and Tom Waits; became a fixture in the Austin arts community (he painted the famous who painted the city’s famous “Hi How Are You” frog mural near our Austin drug treatment facilities: Austin Detox Center, Austin Treatment Center, Austin Rehab Center); and was the inspiration behind the Austin City Limits event of similar name—he also suffered from schizophrenia and manic-depression, and was institutionalized on multiple occasions.

 Memorials and tributes have been in expectedly ample supply; however, one of the aspects of Daniel Johnston’s legacy that’s been missing from these remembrances is how he exemplified music’s ability to transcend all communicative and mental-health barriers.

 Respect: Daniel Johnston’s Take on His Own Mental Health